dorny/paths-filter/README.md

 ### Notes
 - minimatch [dot](https://www.npmjs.com/package/minimatch#dot) option is set to true - therefore globbing will match also paths where file or folder name starts with a dot.
+- You can use YAML anchors to reuse path expression(s) inside another rule.
+See example in the tests.

 ### Example
 ```yaml